 This question lingers in the minds of most severe side effect victims and their families.
 They want to know just how it can be that the FDA tests drugs but still allows “bad” medicine to reach consumers.

 In reality, the regulators and manufacturers know that most drugs will have some accompanying negative side effects.
 They work hard to eradicate these effects.
 However, it is nearly impossible to create a drug that will do its job without some downsides.

-So, what happens is the manufacturers have a different burden of proof than the public has come to understand.
+So, what happens is the manufacturers have a different burden of proof that the public has come to understand.
 Pharmaceutical companies do not have to produce drugs totally free of dangerous side effects.
 Instead, they have to prove that their drug has more positive effects than negative ones.
 The benefits must override the potential dangers.